Instrumental/instrumental_agent-php/README.md

 });
 ```

-**Note**: For your app's safety, the agent is meant to isolate your app from any problems our service might suffer.
-If it is unable to connect to the service, it will discard data after reaching a low memory threshold.
+**Note**: If it is unable to connect to the service, it will discard data after reaching a low memory threshold.

 Want to track an event (like an application deploy, or downtime)?
 You can capture events that are instantaneous, or events that happen over a period of time.